Autism Across the Life Span: What Gets Better, What Gets Worse, and What to Expect

 - responds to sensory stimulation in ways that are neurodiverse

 Every autistic child won’t have all these characteristics (CDC, 2022).
-How autism presents can also be shaped by co-occurring language differences and intellectual disabilities.
+How autism looks and feels can also be shaped by culture, trauma histories, language differences or delays, and intellectual disabilities.

 Download the infographic: Early Childhood Development and Beyond